chaitalisathe/FREEDOM/README.md

 ```
 - User can modify these tasks according to their project requirements.
-- Currently, we are generating bitstreams randomly.
+- Currently, we are generating bits for bitstreams randomly.

 - In a case where we know correct bitsream (fabric_bitstream_golden.bit), we can directly jump to task where we configure eFPGA part.